chelsearosen/CONP-Apps/README.md

 ## Project Description
 The aim of this project is to create a machine learning model that can predict whether an x-ray image shows signs of pneumonia.
 With the COVID-19 pandemic, there has been a large uptake of patients in hospitals that have signs of pneumonia.
-This program could quickly make a prediction of a diagnosis for hundreds, if not thousands, of x-ray images- quicker than a doctor could.
+This program could quickly make a prediction of a diagnosis for hundreds, if not thousands, of x-ray images, quicker than a doctor could.
 #### Data Source
 Chest x-ray images were pulled from the ["Chest X-Ray Images (Pneumonia)"][1] dataset from Kaggle.
 We pulled 80 .jpeg images total from this dataset for our project.
 We used 40 images to train the models and 40 images to test the models.
 In each set of data, we had 20 x-ray images of normal lungs and 20 x-ray images of lungs with pneumonia.
+The exact images used can be found in the 'Training Data' and 'Testing Data' folders uploaded.

 ## Functions
 The team created three different functions to pull features from the x-ray images to create the machine learning models.
 A description of each function follows.